graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/dependency-injection.md

 }
 ```

-Be aware that using the service locator in this fashion described in this section could be considered an
+> Be aware that using the service locator in this fashion described in this section could be considered an
 Anti-Pattern.
 See [Service Locator is an Anti-Pattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/).
+However, the performance benefits far outweigh the anti-pattern aspect so prefer going ahead with this approach to avoid heavy performance costs.

-Another approach to resolve scoped services is to use the SteroidsDI project, as described below.
+> Another approach to resolve scoped services is to use the SteroidsDI project, as described below.
+Whlie
+StreoidsDI approach also uses service locator pattern, it does provide a clear dependency visibility via constructor injection,
+which can be mocked if you ever want to write unit tests on type generation and set up process.

 Within the GraphQL.MicrosoftDI package, there is also a builder approach to adding scoped dependencies:

 ```csharp